 Another aspect to look for is the location of your data center.
 It is recommended to choose the data center closer to your targeted market to avoid latency and to increase website speed.

-Use a Light Weight Theme
+Use a Fast and Light Weight Theme

 WordPress users have option to choose from thousands of themes available on the internet.
 These theme may look like a perfect fit for your business but installing them can slow down your website.
 This is because not all the themes are well coded and optimized for best performance.